Welcome today’s guest blogger Val Bush, one of our Hope for Hurting Parents teammates.

 Hope for Hurting Parents’ Goal

 Our HHP team’s goal is for support groups to be available to brokenhearted parents in every community.
 We’re seeing God answer our prayers as we receive multiple requests each week from people interested in beginning new groups.
 This summer, our team is helping new facilitators launch groups in California, Kansas, Missouri, Illinois, Iowa, South Carolina, Pennsylvania, Virginia, Georgia, Costa Rica, and Canada.
-Public online support groups are also now meeting each day, Monday through Friday.
+Public online support groups are also now meeting each day, Monday through Friday and now, online too.
+[Update: Since then we have many more new groups, even in South Africa and Scotland!]

 Recently, a new parent to our group said, “your love and support mean the world to us—more than you know.”